prvdmwrong/prvdmwrong/docs/tutorials/advanced/philosophies.md

 ## Alternatives

 Prvd 'M Wrong is not the first Roblox game framework.
-In fact, there are several existing game frameworks for Roblox.
+There are several existing game frameworks for Roblox.
 Besides Prvd 'M Wrong, you might consider:

 - [Knit by sleitnick](https://github.com/Sleitnick/Knit)
 - [Flamework by fireboltofdeath](https://github.com/rbxts-flamework)